graphcore/examples/applications/tensorflow/cnns/inference/README.md

 1) Prepare the TensorFlow environment.

-   Install the latest poplar-SDK following the README provided.
-Make sure to run the enable.sh scripts and activate a Python virtualenv with gc_tensorflow installed.
+   Install the Poplar SDK following the the instructions in the Getting Started guide for your IPU system.
+Make sure to run the enable.sh script and activate a Python virtualenv with gc_tensorflow installed.

    Install additional python packages specified in requirements.txt

     (gc_virtualenv)$ pip3 install -r requirements.txt

 2) Download the images.

        ./get_images.sh